hebertsonm/Azure-Kubernetes-Jenkins/README.md

 RoutingZoneName -o table
 ```

 Update the property 'host' in the `ingress-jenkins.yaml` file, then apply the ingress configuration.
+This is the dns address that must be used for Jenkins access.

 ```
-kubectl apply -f ingress-jenkins.yaml kubectl get ingress
+kubectl apply -f ingress-jenkins.yaml --namespace jenkins kubectl describe ingress jenkins --namespace jenkins
 ```

 ## Access Jenkins portal

+Past the host address (from previous task) on browser and configure Jenkins password.